core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 CBOR map keys implemented using names MUST be encoded using a CBOR text string data item (major type 3).
-A namespace-qualified name MUST be used each time the namespace of a schema node and its parent differ.
+A namespace-qualified name MUST be used each time the namespace of a representation node and its parent differ.
 In all other cases, the simple form of the name MUST be used.
 Names and namespaces are defined in {{Section 4 of RFC7951}}.

-The following example shows the encoding of a 'system' container schema node instance using names.
+The following example shows the encoding of a 'system' container representation node instance using names.

 CBOR diagnostic notation: